JavaTMP/JavaTMP/docs/pages/custom-javatmp-bootstrap-themes-and-skins.md

 ## Bootstrap SASS
 As described in [the theming Bootstrap documentation](https://getbootstrap.com/docs/4.1/getting-started/theming/), We avoid modifying Bootstrap’s core files.
 For Sass, that means creating our own stylesheet that imports Bootstrap so you can modify and extend it.
-The following file structure for our `JavaTMP-User-Starter` project provides you the relative files for Bootstrap and main SASS files:
+The following file structure for our `JavaTMP-App-Starter` project provides you the relative files for Bootstrap and main SASS files:
 ```
-./JavaTMP/JavaTMP-User-Starter
+./JavaTMP/JavaTMP-App-Starter
 ├── web
     └── assets
         ├── dist